Folkestone and Hythe

 Frequently Asked Questions

-How much Section 106 money has Folkestone and Hythe collected?
+How much unspent Section 106 money does Folkestone and Hythe hold?

 Does Folkestone and Hythe charge CIL?